‘Survivor: Winners At War’ Cast Leaked For Season 40

-According to the spoiler site, 20 survivors will return for the mega season and two of them should come as no surprise.
+According to the spoiler site, 20 survivors will return for the mega-season, and two of them should come as no surprise.
 Rob Mariano and Sandra Diaz-Twine are currently appearing on Island of the Idols as mentors to the competitors, but they will be vying for the prize money come February.
 The duo’s appearance on Season 39 has been somewhat of a letdown for fans, but now some are speculating this was all just a big tease and tie-in for Winners at War.

 The full list of winners can be found below: